gustavorabello/labmfa/content/pages/thesis.rst

 .. _Felipe Feres Ferreira: /person/felipeFeres
 .. _Rafael Araujo Vidal: /person/rafaelVidal
 .. _Carina Nogueira Sondermann: /person/carinaSondermann
+.. _Aline Barbosa Figueiredo: /person/alineBarbosaFigueiredo
 .. _Finite Element Simulation of Three-Dimensional Two-Phase Flows in Complex Geometries: /documents/danielBarbedo.pdf
 .. _Numerical Prediction of Intermittent Two-Phase Flow in Horizontal and Inclined Pipelines and Comparison with Experiments: /documents/carinaSondermann-dsc.pdf
 .. _Simulation of Two Phase Flow in Pipelines Including One Energy Equation for the Mixture Using the FCT Numerical Method: /documents/carinaSondermann-msc.pdf
 .. _Particle-Laden Multiphase Flows a Finite Element Analysis on Biofuel Particle Emissions: /documents/joaoInnocente.pdf
 .. _A Semi-Lagrangian Method for Two-Phase Flow Simulation: /documents/rafaelVidal.pdf
 .. _CFD Analysis of a Diesel Particulate Filter Performance Using Biodiesel: /documents/felipeFeres.pdf
+.. _Theoretical Validation of a Modeling of Two Phase Flow in Gas Pipelines, with Two Equation of Convervation for each Phase: /documents/alineFigueiredo-msc.pdf
+.. _Leak Location Algorithm Applied to Biphasic Pipelines and Stratified Flow: /documents/alineFigueiredo-dsc.pdf